RTS2013/RTS/README.md

   *  Day will be bad for Mutants;  reduced visability, more damage? etc...
   *  Robots might overheat during the day and spend too much power at night (cuz they're solar and THE STRONGEST)
   *
   *  what about a 4 part day cycle?      day = bad for mutant, night = bad for humans, dawn / dusk = even odds
-  *  only bi-level ?
+  *  only one level (just barriers)? or bi-level (with ramps?)?
   *  water ?
-  *  do different terrains spawn different "enemies"; does a map with no dessert fail to produce "enemies" w/venom?
+  *  do different terrains spawn different "enemies"; does a map with no desert fail to produce "enemies" w/venom?

 Avatar: Yes
   *  The robot upgrading could depend on it as the "final piece" to teching-up (the brain-throne idea)